zchee/golang-wiki/Gomote.md

 1. Push code to the instance.
 1. Run commands on the instance.

-Running the `create` command will list available instance types.
+Running the `create` command with the `-list` flag will list available instance types.

 ```
-$ gomote create
+$ gomote create -list
-(list tons of buildlet types)
+(list tons of builder types)
 ```

 Then, an instance can be created by specifying an instance type.
 The instance's name will be printed to stdout, so the result may be stored in an environment variable.
 (There may be other logging messages, but they will be on stderr and each line will have a '#' prefix.)

 ```
-$ gomote create linux-amd64
+$ gomote create gotip-linux-amd64
-# still creating linux-amd64 (1) after 5s; 0 requests ahead of you
+# still creating gotip-linux-amd64 (1) after 5s; 0 requests ahead of you
-user-linux-amd64-0
+user-gotip-linux-amd64-0
 ```

-With that instance's name you can now push (more specifically sync the contents of) a local Go repository to the instance and install a bootstrap toolchain.
+With that instance's name you can now push a GOROOT to the instance and install a bootstrap toolchain.
 The repository you sync will appear at the `go` subdirectory of `$WORKDIR` (the default directory of all gomote operations).
 The bootstrap toolchain will always go into the `go1.4` subdirectory (even if the bootstrap toolchain isn't from version 1.4).

 ```
-$ GOROOT=/path/to/local/go/repo gomote push user-linux-amd64-0
+$ GOROOT=/path/to/local/go/repo gomote push user-gotip-linux-amd64-0
-$ gomote ls user-linux-amd64-0
+$ gomote ls user-gotip-linux-amd64-0
 go
 go1.4
 ```